return to homepage

 He got a local truck driving job through a temporary employment agency.

 After that, he broadened his local trucking experience by hauling tankers which transported liquid fertilizer, gasoline or diesel.
+Unfortunately, that company’s trucks were not very well maintained.
 Vicki was so concerned about brake failure and a potential accident that he left that company.

 After a brief foray in insurance, Mike used the services of a third party recruiter to help him get a job with an established trucking company that would meet his needs.